English to German freelance translator, native German speaker

 Book translation rates

-Translations of novels are charged per page and I provide this service as a single package with editing and proofreading.
+Translations of novels from English to German are charged per page and I provide this service as a single package with editing and proofreading.

-You can expect to pay approx. € 25.00* per page (1,500 characters) for translation, editing, and proofreading (plus statutory German VAT*).
+You can expect to pay approx. € 30.00* per page (1,500 characters) or 0.15 USD per word for the bundle of translation, editing, and proofreading (plus statutory German VAT*).
 Editing and proofreading are done by two different providers, whom I assign accordingly.

 *Book translations incur German VAT at a rate of 7%; copyright remains with me as the translator.
 No VAT is due if your invoicing address is outside of the EU or if it is within the EU AND you have a VAT ID number.